ros2/ros2_documentation/source/Tutorials/Single-Package-Define-And-Use-Interface.rst

 Background
 ----------

-In a :ref:`previous tutorial <CustomInterfaces>`, you learned how to create custom msg and srv interfaces.
+In a :doc:`previous tutorial <./Custom-ROS2-Interfaces>`, you learned how to create custom msg and srv interfaces.

 While best practice is to declare interfaces in dedicated interface packages, sometimes it can be convenient to declare, create and use an interface all in one package.